Seventy Percent of Employees are Disengaged at Work

 If your company has three or more of these symptoms, you need a culture audit.

 Watch this video to learn what kinds of managers naturally create pull or push companies:

-Are You Hiring for Pull?
+Are You Hiring for Agility?

 This video explores the new world of workforce science, which uses evidence rather than intuition, to improve hiring and management.

 Read this amazing book and discover that the tradeoffs you face in business are completely unnecessary.
 Learn about happy, engaged employees and how much more delighted your customers could be.
 People at Menlo Innovations work 40-hour weeks, integrate family and work life, rarely use e-mail, move their desks often, and stay for many years.
 It all starts with a first interview, where you are screened for your kindergarten skills.
 Read the book and get inspired!

 More and more studies show that simple rules have higher success rates than individual judgment.
 This is often true, even when the "experts" have 30+ years of experience, and even when they have access to the rule-based recommendations!
 Experts tend to think they are right and will override the algorithm, thinking they know best, but algorithms usually win a larger percentage of the time.
 Algorithms have already disrupted Wall Street (70% of all trades are now made by machine), and they are proving valuable in medicine, psychology, programming, economic forecasting, banking, and many other sectors.
 A good system reduces the need for managers and specialists, which reduces the risk of human bias and error.
 Learn about our consulting services, and let's talk about how your company can enter the 21st century with a pull strategy.

 Past Clients Include ...